Thrive Rural Open Field

 Thrive Rural Action-Learning Exchange

-Our first TRALE process focused on six principles for measuring rural development progress to open and deepen conversations about better ways for funders and investors to design programs that consider lower-capacity communities’ realities, needs, and goals.
-Find the related publications below.
+Our first TRALE process focuses on six principles for measuring rural development progress to open and deepen conversations about better ways for funders and investors to design programs that consider lower-capacity communities’ realities, needs, and goals.

 Measure Up: A Call to Action — Executive Summary